 - This tube scarf is worked in the round!

-Ch 50; making sure that the chain is not twisted, join the last ch to the 1st ch with a slip stitch (sl st) to make a circle.
+Ch 50; making sure that the chain is not twisted, join the last ch to the 1st ch with a sl st to make a circle.

-Round 2: Ch 2, 2 hdc in sp between 1st two hdc clusters of previous row; 2 hdc in each sp across.
+Round 2: Ch 2, 2 hdc in sp between 1st two hdc clusters of previous row; 2 hdc in each sp around.
 Join with a sl st. (25 hdc clusters)

 Round 3 – 192: Repeat Round 2.
 Use the colour chart above to let you know when to change colours throughout the work.